fadedhood/blog/content/posts/notepad_decoder.md

 # Background

-Recently, while on Ubuntu in a dual-boot setup, I needed some content from my Windows machine in Notepad.
-I couldn't just reboot into Windows to get it, as that wasn't efficient.
+Recently, while using Ubuntu in a dual-boot setup, I needed some text I had written in Notepad on my Windows side but never saved.
+Rebooting into Windows just to get it wasn’t practical.

-This is useful when you're on dual boot and don't want to reboot into Windows just to get unsaved Notepad files.
-It's also helpful in CTFs or forensics when you have a disk image of a Windows machine and want to extract unsaved Notepad files from it.
-You can even run the script on Windows for experimenting and learning.

-I remembered a YouTube video from John Hammond where he discovered that unsaved Notepad files are saved somewhere on the disk.
-So, I decided to do that now and created a tool to extract those unsaved Notepad files directly from Linux without booting into Windows.
+I remembered a YouTube video by John Hammond where he showed that Notepad leaves unsaved files on disk.
+That gave me the idea to try it out myself and eventually build a small tool to pull those files straight from Linux without switching back to Windows.

-The complete Python script is available on my GitHub (linked at the end).
-But before providing a ready-made solution, I'd like to take the forensics approach to understand the analysis and extraction process first.
+The Python script is on my GitHub (linked at the end of this post).
+But before getting to the tool, I want to walk through the forensic side of it - explaining how the analysis and extraction actually work, while also keeping the basics clear for non-technical readers.

 ## Prerequisites